pseudoramble/pseudoramble.com/blog/entry/docs/how-I-run-this-blog.md

 #### 'blog-socialize-entry ####

 I haven't quite figured out how I want to do this yet.
-More to come when I figure it out.
+There are some options, like [Buffer](https://www.buffer.com) that I may use.
+I wouldn't mind having something more Emacs-centric or command-line centric either though.

+I'm also not sure what forms of social media I want to use yet.
+Facebook and Twitter seem like obvious choices.
+Maybe G+ and Tumblr too.
+So that's another question.

+All and all, I'm not sure what I want yet.
+So we'll see how it goes!

 ## Python ##
 To supplement the creation of the markup, I'm using Python & BeautifulSoup.
 Emacs issues out a call with the following inputs to the file: